 What is a visit to finland without trying out their Sauna’s?

 Sauna’s are obviously not unique to finland, however they are woven into the finnish culture.
 The extent of was truley apparent when our local guides shared that it used to be common practice to give birth in a sauna, especially in rural areas during winter.
 Not whilst the sauna was on but it still held a suitable temperature and they were maintained as a sterile environment.

 There are just over 5.3 million people in finland and over 2 million saunas in the country

-There are wood burned saunas (wood burned will have a chimney) and stove burned saunas.
+There are wood burned saunas (wood burned will have a chimney), stove burned and electric saunas.